 (4) Marks with a head or lip such as bridge nails or dog spikes should not be placed in situations where they are to be excavated for use.

-[Regulation 38 inserted in Gazette 9 Nov 1979 p.
-3520; amended in Gazette 26 Jul 2013 p.
+[Regulation 38 inserted: Gazette 9 Nov 1979 p.
+3520; amended: Gazette 26 Jul 2013 p.
 3469-70.]

 39. Intermediate marks

-(1) On all permanent boundaries that exceed 250 metres in length a mark consisting of an iron spike at least 0.01 metres in diameter and 0.4 metres long driven flush, shall be placed exactly on the alignment at intervals not exceeding 250 metres such that from each mark at least one other mark is visible forward and backward.
+(1) On all permanent boundaries that exceed 250 m in length a mark consisting of an iron spike at least 0.01 m in diameter and 0.4 m long driven flush, shall be placed exactly on the alignment at intervals not exceeding 250 m such that from each mark at least one other mark is visible forward and backward.

 (2) Where such marks are not reasonably available or conditions are unsuitable for their use, alternative marks of other materials of equivalent durability and stability may be used.